Skip to content

 console output

-The steps are as shown below, you will use the Azure CLI tool to authenticate with Azure.
+The steps as are shown below, you will use the Azure CLI tool to authenticate with Azure.

 Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi